mchackorg/mub/README.txt

-# mub - a Small IRC client
+# mub - a minimalist cross-platform IRC client

 This is a small, bare-bones IRC client.